stephane71183101/Stephane-Book-a-Course/obstacles.md

 ## Continue...

 The unresolved parts remain in the code as comments.
 And as described above the project will be developed further after delivery.

+## Contact

+For questions or suggestions please contact me.